openjs-foundation/cross-project-council/GOVERNANCE.md

 Pull requests that change the charter of the CPC must meet the following conditions in additon to the ones listed for changing CPC governance:

+* The text of the change hmy be approved by a simple majority of the voting members.
 * The text of the PR must be approved by the board.

 If consensus cannot be reached, a pull request may still be landed after a vote